 One of the simplest forms of digital signage with Airtame is to set a custom background.
 Show stock images, your company logo or pretty images.
-Another form is to show a specific URL or rotate between several.
-You can create simple slideshows or loop between multiple URLs to rotate content.
-This option has been deployed successfully at Hult International Business School.

 For a more detailed display of information, we suggest setting up a 3rd party dashboard service that shows your KPI metrics, goals or social media engagement.
 There are many dashboard providers out there, but we’ve compiled a list of the top KPI dashboards that work with Airtame.
 This signage option was particularly effective for the folks at the shared economy car rental company GoMore as it outlined them to present real-time performance results across their workspace.

 Airtame is customizable for every organization, occasion or idea.
 Besides setting your own background image, you can change the overlay, text and on-screen instructions to best suit your needs.
 If you own several devices, you can tailor each screen connected to a device to show exactly the kind of content that’s most effective in its environment.
 Meeting room digital signage is not the same as waiting area digital signage, and you shouldn’t treat them equally.